fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 On iOS or macOS, if you want to exclude certain options from appearing in your share sheet, you can set the excludedActivityTypes array.
-For the list of supported excludedActivityTypes, you can refer to Apple’s [documentation](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/excludedactivitytypes/).
+For the list of supported excludedActivityTypes, you can refer to [CupertinoActivityType](https://pub.dev/documentation/share_plus/latest/share_plus/ShareParams-class.html).

 ```dart
 ShareParams(